ProAltis/Changelogs/MacSupport.md

-# (Unofficial) Mac OSX Support (credit to Jollibee for writing this)
+## (Unofficial) Mac OSX Support

+(credit to Jollibee for writing this)

 Before continuing, please acknowledge that this method uses a launcher put together by a non-staff entity.
-The launcher is opensource (you can view it here).
+The launcher is open-sourced [here](https://github.com/judge2020/AltisLauncher-Mac/blob/master/Project%20Altis/ViewController.swift#L15).
 We don't expect any issues, but proceed at your own risk.
 [TTPA is not responsible for anything that happens as a result of you installing his launcher.]
 # Let's Go!
-Install "ttpa.dmg" from https://github.com/judge2020/AltisLauncher-Mac/releases
+Download "ttpa.dmg" from https://github.com/judge2020/AltisLauncher-Mac/releases
 ![image](https://camo.githubusercontent.com/7a65ad8412bbac66e36b1b9bf9ffcb09879fade6/687474703a2f2f696d6167652e70726e747363722e636f6d2f696d6167652f30353637393634616265393834373863396462643936343536646364383165622e706e67)

 Unmount "ttpa.dmg" once it's done downloading~ you should see this~
 ![image](https://camo.githubusercontent.com/6f95d6492725052c3c7c894d2f4d7a69f4ac1166/687474703a2f2f696d6167652e70726e747363722e636f6d2f696d6167652f34376365303064663536303634303061613438353334633865666661663439392e706e67)

-Open "wine.pkg" first~ (If it won't let you open it, go to System Preferences > Security & Privacy > Allow this App)
+You Will need to first install xquartz. press `CTRL` -> `right click` -> `open` on  Xquartz.pkg and allow it to run.
+Install the default options.
+Enter your mac password if necessary.

+Install wine - press `CTRL` -> `right click` -> `open` on wine.pkg and run it

 You should see this~